RomulusC/3DGraphics/README.md

 ## A simple OpenGL application, producing user generated 3D graphics.

 The focus of this project is to obtain experience in the following:
-* Fammiliarize myself with using CMake for project handling
+* Fammiliarize with using CMake for project handling
-* Fammiliarize myself with Linux development
+* Fammiliarize with Linux development
-* Complete the LearnOpenGL found on https://learnopengl.com
+* Complete the LearnOpenGL tutorial found on https://learnopengl.com
 * Implement graphics manipulaiton through my user created matrix calculation library (Translation, Scaling, Rotation) in 3D Space

 The application uses Arthur Sonzogni OpenGL CMake Skeleton application.
-Introducing CMake with adding external dependencies was quite frustrating, and thus decided on a skeleton source application where all CMake scripting is taken care of.
+Introducing CMake with adding external dependencies was quite frustrating, and thus decided on a source skeleton application where all CMake configuration is taken care of.

 https://github.com/ArthurSonzogni/OpenGL_CMake_Skeleton